 Sub-Fund name UI - Petrus Advisers Special Situations Fund UCITS Sub-Fund currency EUR Investment objective The objective of the Sub-Fund is to generate high returns from long/short trading in the Continental European region.
 It is managed by a team of experienced investment professionals with regional investment banking and asset management track records.
 This Sub-Fund is not classified as a product promoting environmental or social characteristics within the meaning of the Disclosure Regulation (Article 8), nor as a product with sustainable investment as its objective (Article 9).
 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
-The principal adverse impacts on sustainability factors ("PAI") are considered in the investment process at the level of the Management Company.
-A consideration of PAI at the level of the Sub-Fund is not binding and is not carried out in this respect.
-Information on PAI is available in the annual report of the respective Sub-Fund (Annual reports published as of 01.01.2023).
+The principal adverse impacts on sustainability factors ("PAI") are not considered in the investment process at Management Company level because the Management Company does not pursue a general strategy across funds for the consideration of PAI.
+Adverse impacts on sustainability factors are not part of the investment strategy of the Sub-Fund and are therefore not considered in a binding way.
 Investment policy The Sub-Fund is actively managed.
 The Focus on the Sub-Fund lies within undervalued equities with low correlation to overall equity market mainly in the small mid-cap segment with stable cash flow and/or restructuring need primarily in German-speaking Europe and the CEE region.
 For the selection of investments the Sub-Fund will make use of proprietary fundamental research of the Portfolio Manager and a network of investment banks and industrialists.
 The Sub-Fund will engage in active trading to capitalize on short term to generate extra returns.
 Active hedging techniques will be employed to cushion market volatility and protect the portfolio from adverse external shocks.
-Among others, derivatives will be used for - hedging purposes: index derivate futures will be used to manage the Sub-Fund's net exposure. - anticipating negative development in share prices- put long especially in exchange traded options - generating additional revenues: covered call writing (exchange traded options i.e.) - for buying cheap: selling out puts (use of exchange traded options i.e.)

-OTC Swaps will be used to cover the short side.
+Among others, derivatives will be used for - hedging purposes: index derivate futures will be used to manage the Sub-Fund's net exposure. - anticipating negative development in share prices- put long especially in exchange traded options - generating additional revenues: covered call writing (exchange traded options i.e.) - for buying cheap: selling out puts (use of exchange traded options i.e.) OTC Swaps will be used to cover the short side.
 Generally, derivatives are not paramount to the strategy, but add on to main strategy of the Sub-Fund.